MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/public-and-private-symbols.md

 -   The address of the item in the virtual memory space of its module.
 For a function, this is the address of its entry point.

 -   Frame pointer omission (FPO) records for each function.

--
-- May include symbol prefix/suffixes refereed to as decorations.
+-   May include symbol prefix/suffixes referred to as decorations.

 The public symbol data can be thought of as a subset of the private symbol data in two ways: it contains a shorter list of items, and it also contains less information about each item.
 For example, the public symbol data does not include local variables at all.